What is An Irrational Number

 For Example

-Assume \sqrt{2} it is rational.
-So write as
+Assume √2 is rational.
+So we can write it as

 where p and q have no common factors.